Skip to content

 On a Farm in the Midst of the Sea

-In the midst of the Atlantic Ocean between the land masses of North America and Europe there are some sprinkled islands of volcanic origins called the Azores.
-If you want to find them on a map you probably need a pair of glasses.
-While they seem to disappear in the vast blue surrounding them, the inhabitants are there withstanding the forces of the ocean for many hundred of years already, living mostly of agriculture carried out on the rich volcanic soil of the islands.
-Products from the Azores like milk and cheese are well known for their quality in mainland Portugal, to which the nine islands belong politically.
-Also there is some tourism.
-Since 2015 Ryan Air is operating flights to the islands from Lisbon and Porto.
-Together with a friend we seized the opportunity and took a flight to the main island of São Miguel.
-We travelled the island by bike and by public busses mostly.
-Cruising through green landscapes and passing by cattle, visiting small villages and meeting friendly people.
-Always on the canvas of a vast endless ocean.
+Amid the Atlantic Ocean, between the land masses of North America and Europe, there are some sprinkled islands of volcanic origin called the Azores.
+If you want to find them on a map, you probably need a pair of glasses.
+While they seem to disappear in the vast blue surrounding them, the inhabitants have withstood the forces of the ocean for many hundreds of years already, mainly living off agriculture carried out on the island’s rich volcanic soil.
+Products from the Azores, like milk and cheese, are well known for their quality in mainland Portugal, where the nine islands belong politically.
+Also, there is some tourism.
+Since 2015, Ryan Air has been operating flights to the islands from Lisbon and Porto.
+We seized the opportunity with a friend and took a flight to the main island of São Miguel.
+We traveled the island primarily by bike and public busses.
+Cruising through green landscapes, passing by cattle, visiting small villages, and meeting friendly people.
+Always on the canvas of a vast, endless ocean.

 test